czczc/wire-cell-tutorial/quickstart/examine-graph.md

 Ignoring the several *Magnifysink* nodes which outputs ROOT histograms for debugging, this graph is rather simple and clearly show how the data from 6 APAs are fanned out to be processed individually with the *OminbusNoisefilter* and *OminbusSigProc* nodes, and merged back into the stream after signal processing.

-If you omit the `--no-params` option, the output will also contain all the configuration parameter values, resulting a much detailed graph:
+If you omit the `--no-params` option, the output will also contain all the configuration parameter values, resulting a much detailed graph useful for debugging:

 ![flow-simple](./img/flow-full.png)